-After initial installation and before deploying applications, review and edit the system properties for the server.
+After initial installation and before deploying applications, review and edit the system properties for DB2 Alphablox.

-- 1 Log into the Alphablox Analytics home page as the admin user or as a user who is a member of the administrators group. - 2 Click the Administration tab.
-The Server page appears. - 3 In the Server Properties section of the page, click the System link to view and/or modify Alphablox Analytics system properties:
+- 1. Log into the DB2 Alphablox home page as the admin user or as a user who is a member of the administrators group. - 2.
+Click the Administration tab.
+The General page appears. - 3.
+In the General Properties section of the page, click the System link to view and/or modify DB2 Alphablox system properties: